Sam-Dragon/interview/java-questions/easy/direct-questions.md

 109. Why abstract and final doesnt work together ? <br>
 A.   Abstract requires inheritance whereas final opposes inheritance.
 Both are opposite in nature

+# WRITE INHERITANCE QUESTIONS

+110. Can i prevent a class from creating object ? <br>
+A.   Yes, if class has private constructor

+111. In case of interface, why methods are public abstract and variables are public static final ? <br>
+A.   Interface were designed to provide the methods on 'what to do' so methods are abstract in nature <br>
+     whereas variables as constants because there is no object so instance variables are eliminated, <br>
+     so it can be only accessed statically but things are different in java-8 and above

+112. What are marker interface ? what is the use ?
+Example ? <br>
+A.   Interfaces with no abstract methods. <br>
+     They are useful in specifying compiler that this functionality is applicable <br>
+     Example: Clonable, Serializable [But to implement we need to override object methods like clone and serial id]

+113. What are functional interface ? what is the use ?
+Example ? <br>
+A.   Interface with single abstract method. <br>
+     They are useful in single functionality.
+It slightly differs in java-8 <br>
+     Example: Runnable, Callable, Comparator, Comparable etc..

+114. Can we create object of interface ? <br>
+A.   No, but it can be done via annonymous inner class

+115. What problems is there w.r.t inheritance ? <br>
+A.   Multiple inheritance

+116. How is multiple inheritance resolved ? <br>
+A.   Interfaces, as they dont provide implementation

+117. How is achieve callbacks in java ? <br>
+A.   Interfaces

+118. Difference between classes and interfaces ? <br>
+A.   classes works both with instance and inheritence way where as interfaces works in inheritance way <br>
+     class can extend only one class but multiple interfaces whereas interfaces can extend multiple interfaces <br>
+     classes are used to specify 'how to do' whereas interfaces are used to specify 'what to do' <br>
+     classes can specify all kinds of methods and variables where as interfaces can only specify methods as abstract and variables as constants

+119. Can we pass interface reference in methods ? which object does it hold ? <br>
+A.   Yes, whichever is assigned to it before method call